chrisbetze/Neural-Networks-and-Intelligent-Systems/Lab3/README.md

 ![download](https://user-images.githubusercontent.com/50949470/111167989-4eecac00-85aa-11eb-97c8-59d0adf23905.png)
 ## Dataset preview
 The CIFAR-100 dataset consists of 100 classes containing 600 images (32x32 colour) each.
 There are 500 training images and 100 testing images per class.
 The 100 classes in the CIFAR-100 are grouped into 20 superclasses.
-For more information visit [DIFAR Dataser](https://www.cs.toronto.edu/~kriz/cifar.html).
+For more information visit [CIFAR Dataser](https://www.cs.toronto.edu/~kriz/cifar.html).
 ## Memory management
 We use TensorFlow Record ([TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord#tftrainexample)) format for storing and reading our dataset.
 A TFRecord is when a sequence of records serializes to binary.
 The binary format takes less memory for storage in comparison to any other data formats.